usnistgov/800-63-3/sp800-63-3/definitions.md

 While common usage often assumes that the credential is maintained by the subscriber, this document also uses the term to refer to electronic records maintained by the CSP which establish a binding between the subscriber's authenticator(s) and identity.

 #### Credential Service Provider (CSP)
 A trusted entity that issues or registers subscriber authenticators and issues electronic credentials to subscribers.
-The CSP may encompass Registration Authorities (RAs) and verifiers that it operates.
 A CSP may be an independent third party, or may issue credentials for its own use.

 #### Cross-site Request Forgery (CSRF)
 An attack in which a subscriber who is currently authenticated to a RP and connected through a secure session, browses to an attacker's website which causes the subscriber to unknowingly invoke unwanted actions at the RP.